Bay View Association: Gallery

-Discrimination
+Controversies

 On August 7, 2018 the Bay View Association removed the requirement that members be of "Christian persuasion."
 Nearly 70 percent of Bay View members voted in favor of the amendment, which immediately went into effect.
 Membership in the Bay View Association is required to own a cottage in the community.
 That vote left in place a bylaw which required that five of the nine members of the resort's ruling board must be Methodist.
 A subsequent lawsuit resulted in a consent decree, approved by the board on July 9, 2019, which removed that requirement.

-The Bay View Association has, in the past, had other prerequisites in its membership requirements.
-Although, when the association was founded in 1875, no such requirements existed the by-laws were amended in 1940s.
-In 1942 the Bay View Board adopted the following resolution: "No person shall be accepted as a member of this association or be allowed to rent or lease property or a room, for longer than a period of one day, unless such person is of the white race and a Christian who must provide acceptable and good recommendations.
+The Bay View Association has had other membership requirements.
+When the association was founded in 1875 there were no explicit requirements, but in 1942 the Bay View Board adopted the following resolution: "No person shall be accepted as a member of this association or be allowed to rent or lease property or a room, for longer than a period of one day, unless such person is of the white race and a Christian who must provide acceptable and good recommendations.
 This resolution does not apply to servants within a household or to employes[sic]".

 In 1947 the by-laws were revised to add "Any person twenty-one years of age and good moral character, by a two-thirds vote of the Board of Trustees, may be accepted as a member of this Association provided that he or she is of the Caucasian race and of Christian persuasion."
 The two provisions Caucasian requirements were removed in 1959.

 From the 1960s through to the 1980s there was a quota on how many Catholics were allowed to be members.
 Membership of Catholics was not to exceed 10% of the total membership.
 Once the quota was met additional Catholics applicants were rejected.
 This quota requirement was abandoned in the 1980s.

 On August 6, 2011, the Bay View Association members voted on a proposal that would remove the Christian affiliation requirement.
 The proposal was defeated by a vote of 52% (381 members) opposed to 48% (346 members) in favor of the proposal.
 The proposal needed a two thirds majority to pass.

 On August 3, 2013, another vote was taken to change the membership qualification requirements to include non-Christians.
 The proposal was again defeated by a vote of 51.85% (364 members) for the change to 48.14% (338 members) opposed to the change.
 A two-thirds majority is required to pass the amendment.